acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

 mix phoenix.gen.json Product products name:string slug:string blurb:text preview:string featured:boolean
 ```

 The above command generates the view, controller, migration and model files.

+The fields include a name, a slug, a blurb for a short product description, preview which will be a link to an image and featured which is a boolean which states if the product is featured or not.

 To make this accessible we need to add resource to the router.